 What does all of this mean?

-The world is filled with people who want to be someone else.
-They yearn to be celebrities and will stop at nothing to achieve it.
-But if the essence of fame is virtue, as Dylan believes, and if virtue consists of simplicity and humility, then it makes more sense to seek those things directly than to follow the lemmings into the sea.
+So many people want to be somebody else.
+They yearn to be celebrities and will do anything to achieve it.
+But if the essence of fame is virtue, as Dylan believes, and virtue consists of simplicity and humility, then it makes sense to seek those things directly rather than follow the lemmings into the sea.
 How do you do that?
-Through another virtue: selflessness.
+Through selflessness.
 You arrive at yourself through helping others.
 Dylan recognizes this by pointing out the injustices of poverty, inner-city violence, and the superficiality of “hotshot billionaires.”
 He wants to help people out of oppression and the trappings of ego through his music, which can show them how to be virtuous, even if the direct route for him might have been theology.
 Picture Dylan in a bow tie.

 Haven’t had enough?
 What’s wrong with you?
 Go to Robert Brancatelli and get your fill.
 While you’re at it, buy some books, put your name on the email list.
 Photos and quotes taken from Robert Love, “Bob Dylan: His Way,” AARP The Magazine (Feb/Mar 2015).